gadigidi/gray_fifo/README.txt

 # Gray FIFO Design and Verification Project

 ## Overview
-This project implements and verifies a **Gray-coded FIFO (First-In-First-Out)** buffer in **SystemVerilog**.
-It is intended for **educational purposes** to practice design and verification concepts.
+This project implements and verifies a Gray-coded FIFO in SystemVerilog.
+It is intended for educational purposes to practice design and verification concepts.

 ## Simulation Environment
 All simulation and verification for this project was developed and validated
-on **EDA Playground**, an online SystemVerilog/UVM environment.
+on EDA Playground, an online SystemVerilog/UVM environment.

 ## Design Description
-The FIFO is an asynchronous design that uses Gray-coded read and write pointers to safely synchronize data transfers between two clock domains.
+The FIFO is an design that uses Gray-coded pointers, read and write, to safely synchronize data transfers between two clock domains.
 A two-stage synchronizer is implemented for each pointer to ensure metastability mitigation.

 ### Main Features